jacksonkasi1/PhotoAid-Bg-Remove-Figma-Plugin/README.md

 ## Usage

 1. Open the plugin interface.
-2. Use the export options on the top left to export your images.
+2. Use the background remover to remove unwanted backgrounds from your images.
-3. Apply filters using the options on the bottom left.
+3. Apply the shadow remover to eliminate shadows.
-4. Scale your images as needed with the top scaling options.
-5. Rename images individually or use the file name case option dropdown to apply a format to all images.
+4. Use the AI image enlarger to enhance and scale your images.

 ## Contributing